massacresIV/PF1EE/docs/srd/classes/core/champion/champion.md

 - **Preparation Environment:** The Champion’s surroundings must be reasonably quiet and free of distractions to concentrate.
 Inclement weather, injury, or failing saving throws during a ritual can prevent preparation.

 - **Partial Preparation and Open Slots:** The Champion can prepare only some spells at a time, requiring at least 15 minutes.
-He may leave spell slots empty and later prepare spells in those slots by performing a short ritual for at least 15 minutes.
-However, he cannot replace or refill slots already used without resting again.
+She may leave spell slots empty and later prepare spells in those slots by performing a short ritual for at least 15 minutes.
+However, she cannot replace or refill slots already used without resting again.

 - **Prepared Spells:** Prepared spells remain attuned to the Champion until cast or released.
 If the Champion dies, all prepared spells are lost.